aria-7553/discord-base/README.md

 [![](https://img.shields.io/static/v1?color=f48fb1&labelColor=f48fb1&label=discord&message=join&logo=discord&logoColor=ffffff&style=for-the-badge)](https://discord.gg/u6NyRUnNED)
 [![](https://img.shields.io/static/v1?color=f48fb1&labelColor=f48fb1&label=docs‎‎‎‎‎‎‎‎‎‎‎&message=read&logo=rust&style=for-the-badge)](https://aria-7553.github.io/discord-base/discord_base)

+This is the branch with no docs/comments!
+It also has a `.gitignore` file, so it's ready to be built on.
+And everything else is exactly the same

 The repo I clone and build my bots on top of.
 Made with love using [Serenity](https://github.com/serenity-rs/serenity) in Rust!

 ## Use it